Disentangling Atmospheric Compositions of K2-18 b with Next Generation Facilities: METHODOLOGY

 \subsection{Forward model assumptions}

 As the nature of K2-18\,b is still poorly known, we have adopted very basic assumptions in our forward models.
 As in \cite{Tsiaras_k2-18}, we have assumed isothermal and isocompositional atmospheres; clouds are simulated using a basic grey cloud model, where the atmosphere is completely opaque below a given pressure.
-We included absorptions from H$_2$O and N$_2$, Collision Induced Absorption (CIA) opacities for H$_2$-H$_2$ and H$_2$-He and Rayleigh scattering \citep{cox_allen_rayleigh}.
+We included absorptions from H$_2$O and N$_2$, Collision Induced Absorption (CIA) opacities for H$_2$-H$_2$ and H$_2$-He and Rayleigh scattering \cite{cox_allen_rayleigh}.
+In this work, we do not consider more complex CIA opacities (for example H$_2$-H$_2$O or H$_2$O-N$_2$), and this should be explored in future works.
 N$_2$, being an inactive species, contributes only to the continuum and does not show molecular features.
-We expressed abundances as ratios of H/He.
-This allows an easier comparison of our retrieval results and ensures an optimal sampling of the parameter space (i.e. no boundary effect around mixing ratios of 1).
+We expressed abundances as Volume Mixing Ratios.
+The list of parameters for each scenario is detailed in Table \ref{params}.

 For both missions we investigated three cases by varying the number of observed transits.
 The list of investigated cases is summarised in Table \ref{instruments}.
 Being K2-18 a relatively faint star and K2-18\,b a small and cold planet, this target is challenging for Ariel, so a larger number of stacked transits is considered compared to JWST.
 As this planet has an orbital period of approximately thirty-two days, we restrain the maximum number of observed transits to fifty.